Skagen, Denmark – Best Things to Do

 Den Tilsandede Kirke

-Four kilometers southwest of Skagen’s center, we find one of the most famous attractions in the region.
+Four kilometers southwest of Skagen’s town center, we find one of the most famous attractions in the northern region.

 Den Tilsandede Kirke (The Sand-Covered Church in English) is a very charming site.
 This old church was built by the end of the 14th century.
-But due to the sand deflation by the coast, it started to become partly buried in the 17th century.
+However, due to the sand deflation by the coast, it started to become partly buried in the 17th century.
 Originally named Skt.
-Laurentii Kirke, people finally had to dig their way in on Sundays, so it closed for service in 1795.
+Laurentii Kirke, people eventually had to dig their way in on Sundays, so it ultimately closed for service in 1795.

-However, it is now an important tourist attraction in Skagen because of its distinct look.
-The National Museum of Denmark removed parts of the sand in 1909, so now you can easily see most of the church, even though the bottom part is still covered with sand, giving it the unique look.
+But nowadays it’s an important tourist attraction in Skagen because of its distinct look.
+And because of the story, of course.
+The National Museum of Denmark removed some of the sand blocking the church in 1909, so now you can easily see most of the church, even though the bottom part is still covered with sand.
+That part has been kept, to maintain at least some of the church’s signature look.
 H.C.
-Andersen described the church and so did many other writers throughout the years.
-A visit here is free and highly recommended.
+Andersen described the church in his writings and so did many other authors throughout the years.

 Skagen Church

 Den Tilsandede Kirke is not the only church in Skagen.
-We also have the central church, which is much newer and still in use.
-Thanks to its tower, it has the appearance of a church, but the yellow cover of the outer walls and the red roof makes it reminiscent of a normal house in Skagen.
+There is also the central church, which is much newer and still in use on Sundays.
+Thanks to its tower, it has the appearance of a church, but the yellow color of the outer walls and the red roof make it very reminiscent of any normal house in Skagen.
+This is simply the way buildings look in this town.

 Skagen Church was built to replace the sand-covered Skt.
 Laurentii church.
 The location was also a lot better since it is closer to the locals.
-Talented Danish artists, such as Andreas Paulsen, have provided paintings and sculptures, so a look inside the church can be very interesting.
+Talented Danish artists, such as Andreas Paulsen, have provided paintings and sculptures to the interior, so a look inside the church can be very interesting.

 Museum of Skagen